 What's more, the construction industry has an aging workforce, with 400,000 individuals expected to retire in the next five to ten years.

 Virtual College is one of the leading providers of e-learning in the UK.
-From college through to adult learning, Virtual College offers online learning resources and tools that help with training at each level.
-For more information, please visit: http://www.virtual-college.co.uk/about/expertise
+We offer online learning resources and specialist tools from pre-school level through to continuing education.
+For more information, please visit: https://www.virtual-college.co.uk/about/expertise